uralys/taverne/readme.md

 Hookstores is a React Flux implementation with React hooks.

-You may read further if you're interested in how to manage your state with your React appliction.
+You may read further if you're interested in how to manage your state with your React application.

 ![](https://facebook.github.io/flux/img/overview/flux-simple-f8-diagram-1300w.png)